jhuddle/framework/README.md

 **Awesome, thank you!
 How can I contribute?**

 The best contribution you can make to this framework is simply to use it, and report any issues... and if you build something cool with it, please let me know by adding a link to your GitHub repo in a pull request to the [Projects](PROJECTS.md) file!
-It'd be cool to see what you come up with. 🙂
+It'd be great to see what you come up with. 🙂